wwyxu/checkbox-workflow-react-challenge/README.md

 ### Validation

-Current implementation - Simply check each field with a function to see if they are valid
+Previous implementation: Simply check each field with a function to see if they are valid
 Pros: Simple and quick to implement
 Cons: Not as scalable and contains alot of duplicate code

 Schema Factory Pattern
 Pros: More extensible, easy to read.
-Can define different schemas for nodes which extend from the same basenodeschema
+Can define different schemas for nodes which can extend from the same base schema
 Cons: Takes longer to implement the foundations

 ### Using a number as the id of nodes